Frequently Asked Questions

 The Fire Department does not hold parties at the station, but you are welcome to schedule a station tour.
-To schedule a station tour please call the Fire Marshall's office at 828-645-3500.
+To schedule a station tour please call the Fire Marshal's office at 828-484-7033.

 - Is the Weaverville Fire Department staffed by paid personnel?

-The Weaverville Fire Department is considered a combination fire department, utilizing both full time employees, part time employees, and volunteers.
+The Weaverville Fire Department utilizes both full time employees and part time employees.
 The department's on duty staffing consists of one Battalion Chief, one Captain, one Engineer, and two firefighters.
 The minimum daily staffing is 4 personnel.
-The Department als has a Chief, Deputy Chief, and Fire Marshall that work 9-5, Monday-Friday.
+The Department also has a Chief, Deputy Chief, and Fire Marshal that work 9-5, Monday-Friday.